edis0n-zhang/personal-website-2.0/src/lib/posts/readme/README.md.md

 ## tech

- This site is built using Svelte (my frontend framework of choice), Tailwind CSS, and Mdsvex.
+ This site is built using Svelte, Tailwind CSS, and Mdsvex.

 Blog posts are .md files with a tiny bit of Svelte sprinkled in, stored in `posts/[article_title]/` with its accompanying images and assets (this file is actually funnily titled README.md.md).